 MarineMax revenue grew 10 percent in the fourth quarter to more than $164 million, with same-store sales up around 10 percent on top of a 7 percent increase for the comparable quarter last year.

 MarineMax, based in Clearwater, Fla., is the nation’s largest recreational boat retailer and the largest Sea Ray dealer in the world.

-MarineMax said it will hold a conference call to review its first-quarter fiscal 2014 earnings results at 10 a.m.
-EST on Jan.
-30.
+MarineMax will hold a conference call at 10 a.m.
+(EDT) Thursday to review its fiscal third-quarter results.

 MarineMax is partnering with Boston Whaler to be a major sponsor of the Drambuie Key West Marlin Tournament, which will be held July 16-19.